guillermoojeda/guillermoojeda/README.md

 ### Work and Academic History

-* Currently  looking to work in the ield of technology.
+* Currently  looking to work in the field of technology.
 * Worked as an Agriculture end Environmental Engineer, and have experience in Data Analysis and Geographic Information Systems,
 * Finished my Master´s Degree in the College of Environmental Sciences of the State University of New York, in the city of Syracuse, NY, where I lived for two years.
 * I finished my Bachelor in Agriculture at Cuyo University, in Mendoza, Argentina